Why Tax Adjustments Are Necessary

 The Marital and Charitable Deduction Safeguard

 One specific situation gets its own rule.
-If a fiduciary deducts a principal expense on the income tax return rather than the estate tax return, the marital or charitable deduction on the estate return may shrink.
-That means more estate tax paid from principal.
-Arizona law requires any beneficiary who benefits from the lower income tax to reimburse principal for the additional estate tax.
+A fiduciary may deduct a principal expense on the income tax return rather than the estate tax return.
+As a result, the marital or charitable deduction may shrink.

 If the amount of an estate tax marital deduction or charitable contribution deduction is reduced because a fiduciary deducts an amount paid from principal for income tax purposes instead of deducting it for estate tax purposes, and as a result estate taxes paid from principal are increased and income taxes paid by an estate, trust or beneficiary are decreased, each estate, trust or beneficiary that benefits from the decrease in income tax shall reimburse the principal from which the increase in estate tax is paid.